altnetseattle/olympia_software_craftsmanship_workshop/Slides/Refactoring/Notes.markdown

 - Your cleaning up the design, staying green the whole time.
 Making an incremental payment to the technical debt you've incurred.

-With practice, you can reach net zero, where the debt you incur is paid off at the end of the cycle.
+Your mission: practice until you reach net zero, where the debt you incur is paid off at the end of the cycle.

 # No new features

 As soon as we start adding new features, we're back to red.
 At that point, we're done refactoring.
-If we've got some debt, it's getting rolled over into the next refactoring.
+If we've got some debt, it's getting rolled over into the next cycle.

 Feel that?
 That's the pressure of unpaid technical debt.